Published on

 Stage 2: Scale Into Malaysia, Thailand, Indonesia, and Vietnam

-With this foundation in place, expansion moves to Malaysia, Thailand, Indonesia, and Vietnam.
+With a Singapore foundation in place, expansion moves to Malaysia, Thailand, Indonesia, and Vietnam.
 These markets combine strong growth potential with relatively accessible regulatory pathways and increasing alignment with international standards.

 Stage 3: Expand into the Philippines